 To express it, the image is that of Weldan meat, or slightly dry meat.
 Naturally, it doesn't produce gravy, and its texture is a little different from real beef, but it's very delicious.

 No omissions in buns and vegetables!
-Overall, the balance of sweetness and sourness was just right, and although the presence of cheese was a little weak, it was a highly satisfying gem.
+Overall, the balance of sweetness and acidity was just right, and although the presence of cheese was a little weak, it was a highly satisfying gem.

 You can choose from French fries, broccoli, and carrots.
 The boldly cut carrot was sweet and good, so I recommend it.